adamaviv/ic220-s19/units/unit_02.md

 ## Memory Addressing

 To make memory manageable, we have to apply an abstraction to its organization.
-Nominally, we consider memory as a an array of bytes.
+Nominally, we consider memory as an array of bytes.

     <addr>  <data>
     0    | 8-bits |